zuo/ArithmeBricks/README.rst

 library: download Kivy and follow the instructions for your particular platform - see: http://kivy.org/#download

-Up to now, the game has been tested only on Linux but let's hope it works on other platforms as well.
+Up to now, the game has been tested on Linux (and superficially on Android) but let's hope it works on other platforms as well.
 (That was the intention.) :)

 The main script/program of the game is, naturally, the *main.py* file.